Posted on April 12, 2021 by Louise Howland

 Before using the transcription functionality an administrator needs to activate it at an organisation level.
-To do this you go to the Teams Admin Center and select Meeting policies
+To do this you go to the Teams Admin Centre and select Meeting policies.

 Next select the ‘Global (Org-wide default)’ policy’ and under Audio & Video section change the Allow Transcription setting from the default of Off to On.

 To enable transcription during a meeting, the meeting organiser needs to click on the 3 ellipses and choose start transcription.
 This meeting must be an organised one, and can’t be a ‘Meet Now’

-Currently transcription is only available in US English, although Microsoft are working on additional languages.
-Transcription is only available in planned meetings (not meet now) and can only be started by the meeting organiser.
+Currently, transcription is only available in US English, although Microsoft are working on additional languages.